 The Unique Programs in Cilpajodi and Dholdholi

 The villages of Dholdholi and Cilpajodi are in the state of Odisha, which is very poor and where there is a low literacy rate.
 Subsistence is largely agrarian, and people are dependent on the weather for growing crops.
 The past five years have seen severe flooding affect the crops and for some eliminate an entire crop cycle and income or sources of food.
 The community is rich in culture with tribal dances, music and a sense of community.
 Our Child and Mother Centres provide a common bond for the participants.
 Bethania Kids has a partnership with the Tribal Council in both villages.
 In 2017 we constructed new buildings to serve these communities, moving the programs from the abandoned church buildings where they began.

 Another area is adult literacy education for mothers and women of the community.
 These programs are encouraging for women who are happy to learn to sign their own names rather than use their left thumb impression for government documents.
 This skill alone gives them a great new sense of identity.

 Staff at the Cilpajodi and Dholdholi Women’s Empowerment Programs

-At Dholdholi Mrs. Champa Hadthal, the wife of the Project-in-charge who is a trained tailor is helping a few women in learning tailoring.
-We plan to increase the number of machines in order to teach more number of local women.
+At Dholdholi, Mrs. Champa Hadthal, the wife of the project-in-charge, is a trained tailor.
+She is helping a few women to learn tailoring.
+We plan to increase the number of machines in order to teach more local women.

-How can you support the Cilpajodi and Dholdholi WEPs?
+How can you support the Cilpajodi and Dholdholi Women’s Empowerment Programs?

 The Cilpajodi and Dholdholi Child and Mother Care Centres have focused on education and awareness.
 They are transitioning to vocational training through sewing and tailoring.
 They will need to have sewing machines, cloth, thread, and other sewing equipment.
 In the future, microloans for sewing machines for women to purchase will be offered.
 You can help by donating.

-- Churches or individuals can make gifts to cover the monthly or annual expenses of the WEP at Cilpajodi or Dholdholi Care Centres, which are economically run.
+- Churches or individuals can make gifts to cover the monthly or annual expenses of the women’s empowerment programs at Cilpajodi or Dholdholi Care Centres, which are economically run.